CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 * ** impact on business processes **
  It is important to understand the potential impact of information security incidents on business-critical processes.
 Dependencies on applications and IT systems, as well as Industrial Control Systems (ICS), Internet of Things (IoT), and other components are not always well-known to management.
 However, a list of possible security risks is usually insufficient to support management win.
 Balanced reasoning should also include the following points.
 * ** Legal Security Requirements **
-Laws and other legal requirements may also impose information security requirements in an institution, including, for example, privacy laws, the Social Security Code, the Commercial Code, the Civil Code, the Criminal Code, the IT Security Act, etc. Many legislative phrases regarding information security requirements are general and can be made without obligation.
-Concrete analysis can be used to derive concrete obligations to ensure an adequate level of safety.
-An institution has to investigate which regulations and laws can come into effect.
+Laws and other legal requirements may also impose information security requirements in an institution, including, for example, privacy laws, the Social Security Code, the Commercial Code, the Civil Code, the Criminal Code, the IT Security Act, etc. Many legislative phrases regarding information security requirements are general and can be non-binding.
+Concrete analysis can be used to derive concrete obligations for ensuring an appropriate level of safety.
+An institution must examine which regulations and laws can be effective.
 * ** Advantages of a certification **
  A certification of information security processes officially confirms the high regard for information security in an institution.
 The confidence of the business partners and the public in the institution is thereby strengthened.
 Certification brings competitive advantages to sales and marketing.
 * ** Standard Information Security Practices for the Industry **